NRCEM/chess_AI/README.md

 # Chess_AI

-This is my personal project to build a simple chess AI from scratch.
+- This is my personal project to build a simple chess AI from scratch.
-The main goal is to create a console-based chess game where I can play against the AI,
+- The main goal is to create a web chess game where I can play against the AI,
 and then gradually improve it.
+- It currently can runs in two modes:
++ Console mode (local testing).
++ Web mode (Flask backend + HTML/CSS/JS frontend).

 ## Current status
 - Basic board setup.